benjymous/annotations/sandman/sandman.42.md

 - #### Panel 2

-  The wyvern says "She said she was your sister".
+  The wyvern says _"She said she was your sister"_.

 ### Page 12